All the news stories from March 2019

 Only a stoppage-time goal prevented Wanderers from claiming the scalp of promotion chasing Sunderland at Adams Park - the game ending 1-1 and culminately in controversey as three red cards were banished - two to Wycombe and one to the visitors.

-A crowd close to 8,500 saw Alex Samuel fire Wycombe into a deserved lead on 35 minutes when he tucked the ball inside the left-hand upright following Paris Cowan-Hall's low ball from the right.
+A crowd of over 8,700 saw Alex Samuel fire Wycombe into a deserved lead on 35 minutes when he tucked the ball inside the left-hand upright following Paris Cowan-Hall's low ball from the right.
 The game was four minutes into second-half stoppage time when Ryan Allsop could push Grant Leadbitter's long range shot into the path of Duncan Watmore - who swept the ball home from the left edge of the six-yard box to delight the 2,700 away followers in the biggest gate of the season at Adams Park.
 It was heartbreak for Wanderers who had more than matched their opponents throughout.
 Tempers frayed in the minutes remaining following the goal - a brawl close to dug-outs ending with Wycombe's Nathan Tyson and Sunderland's George Honeyman both being red-carded for violent conduct despite both already being subsituted.
 The miserable conclusion to the match for Wanderers was compounded when Marcus Bean also picked up a red-card for a second bookable offence with 100 minutes on the clock.

 Team news for the first ever meeting with Sunderland at Adams Park had seen Gareth Ainsworth make three changes from the side that had lost at Peterborough the previous Saturday - Marcus Bean, Luke Bolton and Nathan Tyson coming in for Adebayo Akinfenwa, Curtis Thompson and Nick Freeman.
 Matt Bloomfield was making his 500th First Team appearance for Wanderers having debuted for the Club in December 2003.